Morrisville State College

 7. Developed an understanding of how appropriate goal-oriented management strategies can be devised based on collected data.

-Each of the instructors has a minimum of five designated office hours per week.
-The times will be shared with the students during the first class meeting (also to be posted on the instructor’s office door).
-If necessary, students are also encouraged to make appointments to see any of the instructors at other times.
-Students with disabilities who require accommodations to fully participate in the course activities are requested to contact one of the course instructors within the first two weeks of the semester.
+Each course instructor has at least five designated student hours per week.
+The times will be shared with the students during the first class meeting (also posted on the instructor’s office door).
+If necessary, Students are encouraged to make appointments to see course instructors at other times if necessary.

 INSTRUCTIONAL METHODS: